TXH-mercury/VALOR/README.md

     │   │   ├── txt_mapper_vqa.json
     │   │   └── caption_annotation.json
 ```
-We provide processed json files for most finetuneing datasets in here, and you only need to download and extract raw videos of each dataset.
+We provide processed json files for most finetuneing datasets [here](https://drive.google.com/file/d/1pWym3bMNW_WrOZCi5Ls-wKFpaPMbLOio/view?usp=sharing), and you only need to download and extract raw videos of each dataset.

 ## Finetune  Model